Vegan Chocolate Cake with a Date-Sweetened Option

 STEP #2: Preheat the oven to 350°F.

-Place all of the dry ingredients–flour, baking powder, baking soda, salt, cocoa powder, (granular sugar if using)–in a large mixing bowl and whisk together well.
+STEP #3: Place all of the dry ingredients–flour, baking powder, baking soda, salt, cocoa powder, sugar–in a large mixing bowl and whisk together well.

-If you’re using sugar instead of making date paste, add the dry sugar in this step.
-Some good options are date sugar, maple sugar, sucanat, or pure cane sugar.
+If you’re using a less refined granular sugar, add it in this step.
+Some good options are pure cane sugar, maple sugar, and sucanat.
 Using glandular sugar is my preference.
+For those avoiding sugar, I have also used date paste in this recipe.

-STEP #4: Pour the wet ingredients into the large bowl with the dry ingredients and whisk together well.
-It should be nice and thick.
+STEP #4: Next, pour the sweet potato puree into the large bowl with the dry ingredients, add the chocolate chips, and combine them together well.

-Once the cake and/or cupcakes are done, remove from the oven and allow to cool before frosting.
+Once the cake is done, remove it from the oven and allow it to cool before frosting.

 STEP #7: This frosting is so easy, it doesn’t even require a bowl!
 While the cake is cooking is the perfect time to make the frosting.

-STEP #8: Simply place all the frosting ingredients–including the cooked sweet potato– in a blender or food processor and blend until smooth.
+STEP #8: Simply place all the frosting ingredients in a blender or food processor and blend until smooth.

 I use my Vitamix blender, and it works like a charm because it has a tamper that allows for keeping the ingredients moving in thick recipes like this vegan chocolate icing.
 However, if you have a less powerful machine, you’ll need to stop, scrape the sides down, and continue to blend until smooth.

-Once the cake and/or cupcakes have fully cooled, it’s time to frost and serve!
+Once the cake has fully cooled, it’s time to frost and serve!

 I love to add a few strawberries, raspberries, blueberries, or a combination of them to this cake because it makes a beautiful display.
 If you want to really take it over the top, sprinkle a little Homemade Powdered Sugar over the top.